Environmental Education

 Proud to support the continuing education of the County’s youth in the area of conservation, the District provides several environmentally focused education programs.

 Do you have a child who loves to play outside or is curious about nature?
-Sign them up for the Lawrence County Conservation District’s Annual Summer Nature Camp.
+Sign them up for one of the Lawrence County Conservation District’s Annual Nature Camps.

-This year we will host Summer Nature Camp for students ages 8-11 the week of July 24th-28th at Shenango Park in New Castle, Pa.
+2024 we will host Summer Nature Camp for campers ages 8-11 the week of July 22nd-26th at Shenango Park in New Castle.

 There is a registration cost – see details on Registration forms.